Sport in Uzbekistan: Basketball

 Uzbekistan used to be part of the powerful Soviet Union national basketball team.
 After the dissolution of the team, Uzbekistan founded its own team which was moderately successful between the mid-90s and mid-2000s.

 Baseball

-Ice Hockey
+Ice hockey

 Uzbekistan used to be part of the Soviet Union national ice hockey team.

-Humo Tashkent, a professional ice hockey team was established in 2019 with the aim of joining Kontinental Hockey League (KHL), a top level Eurasian league in future.
-Humo will join the second-tier Supreme Hockey League (VHL) for the 2019-20 season.
+Humo Tashkent, a professional ice hockey team was established in 2019, with the aim of joining Kontinental Hockey League (KHL).
 Humo play their games at the Humo Ice Dome costing over €175 million; both the team and arena derive their name from the mythical Huma bird, a symbol of happiness and freedom.

 Humo Tashkent was a member of the reformed Uzbekistan Ice Hockey League which began play in February 2019.
 The UIHL consisted of three other teams Binokor Tashkent, HK Tashkent, & Semurg Tashkent, with all of the teams playing out of the Humo Ice Dome.
 Semurg became the champions in the playoffs.

-Uzbekistan Hockey Federation (UHF) began preparation for joining IIHF as a member and forming national ice hockey team in participating IIHF competitions.
+Uzbekistan Hockey Federation (UHF) joined the International Ice Hockey Federation (IIHF) as a member in 2019.
+The men's national team recently qualified for the IIHF Division III in Hong Kong.